25 January,2021 | Reading Time: 8 minutes

-Medications: The most common type of dementia occur due to Alzheimer’s diseases, here is the medication that is used to treat the symptoms of Alzheimer’s disease:
+Medications: The most common type of dementia occurs due to Alzheimer’s diseases.
+Here, medications are used to treat the symptoms of Alzheimer’s disease, such as:

-Cholinesterase inhibitors: One of the drugs used in senile dementia treatment, an increase in a chemical called acetylcholine.
+Cholinesterase inhibitors - One of the drugs used in senile dementia treatment that works by slowing down the breakdown of a chemical called acetylcholine.
 This chemical is designed to help the patient form memories and improve their judgment capabilities.
 It may also delay the worsening symptoms of Alzheimer’s disease (AD) and subsequently dementia.

-In most cases, these medications can also be prescribed together.
-There can also be side effects of taking this drug.
+There can be some side effects of taking this drug as well.
 Patients and their caregivers should research about the side effects before going ahead with their medications.
 These medications can only be prescribed by a licensed medical professional.

 Non-Drug Therapy: In the case of frontotemporal dementia treatment, occupational therapy is the best way to manage the symptoms.
 This type of therapy takes the help of trained dementia caregivers to help the patient get back on their feet by assisting them with understanding how to do their daily tasks like bathing, dressing, or eating properly.